While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining injuries on the job.

 Lifting

 Though EMS workers pick up sick people all the time, the number one cause of their injuries is lifting.
-As you might imagine, moving people around all day leads to excessive strain, especially because those patients are often in awkward positions.
+As you might imagine, moving people around all day can lead to excessive strain, especially because those patients are often in awkward positions.
 Your best bet at avoiding these injuries is following proper lifting methods.
 Some of the most common include using your legs over your back, lifting in teams, and using assistive equipment whenever possible.

 Infectious Disease